President Andrew Jackson

 At this time we are unable to verify for certain that Andrew is in fact kin to us, but we do have a good basis to believe that he may be, so why not lay claim!?!

 LORE: My 2nd great-grandmother Susannah Ann Elizabeth Jackson Manire (1798 VA-1862-TN) a prominent resident of Williamson County TN and later Rockvale, Rutherford County, Tennessee, told many friends and neighbors that her cousin was President Andrew Jackson.
 Her father, my 3rd great-grandfather, Judge Mark Lambert Jackson (1763 VA-1826 TN) also stated the same claim.
 This information is lore passed down through our family line.
-Susannah lived near Andrew Jackson (The Hermitage in Nashville), so there's some reason to believe the claims would not be lies as they could have easily been uncovered, back then.
+Susannah lived near Andrew Jackson's home, The Hermitage in (Old Hickory) Nashville, Susannah claimed to have lunch with the Jackson's each Sunday.
+There's some reason to believe the claims would not be lies as they could have easily been uncovered, back then.

 One problem finding the actual connection lies in the fact that Mark's surname came from his mother Jemima Jackson, who had him out of wedlock.
 She later married Mark's father, John Lambert after Lambert's wife passed away.
 We do not know for sure who Jemima's parents were.